phetsims/equality-explorer/doc/lock-scenarios.md

 6. Verify that the equivalent term moves immediately to an empty cell on the opposite plate.

 ### Scenario 11

+1. Start with lock off.
+2. Put a '1' on a plate.
+3. Fill the opposite plate with '-1'.
+4. Turn lock on.
+5. Attempt to drag '1' off plate.
+6. Verify that the drag is cancelled, and a dialog is displayed indicating "Left side of the balance is full" or "Right side of the balance is full", depending on which plate is full.

 ### Scenario 12